 The best practice is to monitor employees in a way that is transparent, minimally invasive, and respectful of autonomy and privacy.
 This will increase employee buy-in and help to ensure that workplace monitoring is ethical, lawful, and reasonable.

 Ready to start monitoring employees in the workplace?
-Get a free trial of CurrentWare’s employee and computer monitoring software suite.
+Get a free trial of CurrentWare’s employee monitoring software suite.
 Track internet activity, application usage, USB activities, and more – free for 14 days.